Travel by Bus From Singapore to Malacca (Melaka)

 Nighttime in Malacca is a Good Night out

-As we were getting hungry we would have a meal on the walk back to the hotel.
-We took a walk along Jonker Walk, Malacca’s Chinatown and ended up at a corner restaurant called the Geographer’s Café.
+As we were getting hungry, we decided to have a meal on the walk back to the hotel.
+We took a walk along Jonker Walk, Malacca’s Chinatown, and ended up at a corner restaurant called the Geographer’s Café.

-We ordered the café special Geographer’s Curry RM7 as well as some Tempeh RM3, a sort of crispy soy product the locals use as a source of protein.
+We ordered the café special Geographer’s Curry RM7 and some Tempeh RM3, a crispy soy product the locals use as a source of protein.

 Geographer’s Curry (above) and some Tempeh (below)

-Maura’s drink was a sour plum cocktail and the most expensive at RM13, but it was refreshing and of course local.
+Maura’s drink was a sour plum cocktail and the most expensive at RM13, but it was refreshing and local.

 Cocktails are always fun at Geographer’s in Malacca

-If you want to keep up to date on travel ideas, or need help in getting between places, then we would love you to join us.
+If you want to stay up to date on travel ideas or need help getting between places, we would love you to join us.

-Now you can sit back and relax dreaming of your Malaysian adventure of culinary spicy foods.
-And learning more of Malacca for your stay.
+Now, you can sit back and relax, dreaming of your Malaysian adventure of culinary spicy foods and learning more about Malacca during your stay.

 4 comments